cosmos/cosmos-sdk/docs/guide/example-plugin.md

 basecoin unsafe_reset_all
 ```

-To start the blockchain, simply run
+To start the blockchain with your new plugin, simply run

 ```
 example-plugin start